dehesa/CodableCSV/README.md

 <details><summary>Encoding/decoding strategies.</summary><p>

-[SE167](https://github.com/apple/swift-evolution/blob/master/proposals/0167-swift-encoders.md) proposal introduced to Foundation a new JSON and PLIST encoder/decoder.
+[SE167](https://github.com/apple/swift-evolution/blob/master/proposals/0167-swift-encoders.md) proposal introduced to Foundation JSON and PLIST encoders/decoders.
 This proposal also featured encoding/decoding strategies as a new way to configure the encoding/decoding process. `CodableCSV` continues this _tradition_ and mirrors such strategies including some new ones specific to the CSV file format.

 To configure the encoding/decoding process, you need to set the configuration values of the `CSVEncoder`/`CSVDecoder` before calling the `encode()`/`decode()` functions.
 There are two ways to set configuration values: